FIREWISE FESTIVAL RAISES THOUSANDS $$

 Written letters have the most impact because they demonstrate the writer's commitment to the issue.
 But if email is what you can do:

-Email: d3pio@dot.ca.gov (This is the Public Information Officer.
-Ask that your email be forwarded to Mr. Benipal).
-Please also copy your letter to the head of Caltrans statewide:
+Email: d3pio@dot.ca.gov and ask that your email be forwarded to the Public Information Officer.
+Please also copy your letter to the head of Caltrans statewide (as of Aug.
+2024 per the Caltrans website): Tony Tavares, Director, Caltrans, P.O.
+Box 942873, Sacramento, CA.

 Thank you to Susan, and thanks everyone else who will also send their letters to support this effort.